Soul music: Northern

 Northern soul is a music and dance movement that emerged in the late 1960s out of the British mod subculture in Northern England and the English Midlands, based on a particular style of soul music with a heavy beat and fast tempo.
 The phrase northern soul was coined by a journalist Dave Godin and popularised through his column in Blues and Soul magazine.
 The rare soul records were played by DJs at nightclubs, and included obscure 1960s and early 1970s American recordings with an uptempo beat, such as those on Motown and smaller labels, not necessarily from the Northern United States.

-Hypersoul

-Hypersoul is a medley of soul and dance music.
-It maintains the vocal quality, techniques, and style, but includes a movement towards technology, materialism, heightened sexuality, and sensationalism in the rhythm and lyricism.
-These values represent a departure from the typical religious and spiritual undercurrents of traditional soul music.

-While the subgenre is still focused on human, often romantic, relationships, it presents them in more artificial, material constructs.
-These aspects of hypersoul are more in line with the 'playa' culture of hip-hop and modern R&B culture.
-In his 2001 article on the genre, Bat describes it as being "more like an accent than a genre".
-Hypersoul is also remarkable for possessing a more European sound influence than the other subgenres of soul.
-The subgenre provides more roles that may be adopted by the song's female subjects and more space to express different facets of gender experience as compared to traditional soul, through the reversal of male–female dynamics and the embrace of dominating and confrontational attitudes.
-These attitudes can be seen as success of the early blueswomen of the 1920s such as Ma Rainey.
-Performers included Timbaland, Aaliyah, Whitney Houston and Destiny's Child.
-Hypersoul maybe also be seen as a precursor to modern R&B.

-Nu-jazz and other influenced electronica
+Nu jazz and other influenced electronica

-Many artists in various genres of electronic music (such as house, drum n bass, UK garage, and downtempo) are heavily influenced by soul, and have produced many soul-inspired compositions.
+Many artists in various genres of electronic music (such as house, drum and bass, UK garage, and downtempo) are heavily influenced by soul, and have produced many soul-inspired compositions.